How to Shuffle Tarot Cards!

 With tarot cards, you should do this slowly to avoid damaging them.
-If you do this for about 30 seconds, you’ll likely touch every card a number of times, ensuring that there is sufficient energy transfer prior to selecting cards.
+If you do this for about 30 seconds, you’ll likely touch every card several times, ensuring that there is sufficient energy transfer before selecting cards.

 When you’ve finished shuffling, simply collect the cards up into a singular deck and lay them out in whatever spread you’re using.
 When you’re learning how to shuffle tarot cards, don’t be afraid to try all of these methods.

-You could even do all of them in turn prior to a reading.
+You could even do all of them in turn before a reading.
 As you begin to get the hang of tarot card reading, you’ll naturally lean towards a certain shuffling technique, and each person knows which one works best for them.